alexpetros/triptych/README.md

 Also, for all of these requests, the browser should show a loading bar, the same way that clicking on a link does.
-This behavior is impossible to simulate in JavaScript but would significantly benefit the user if incorporated into the browser.
+This behavior is impossible to simulate in JavaScript but would significantly benefit the user if incorporated into the browser—it's one of the main things lacking from *all* JavaScript frameworks.

 ## Development